abdulnim/SoccerPlayerFaceRecognition/README.md

-# Soccer Player Face Recognition
+# Face Recognition for Soccer Players
 Face Classification for 5 Football Players using Machine Learning (SVM, Random Forest, Decision Tree)

 In this Machine learning project, I classify the following Soccer players,